MichaelCook/cd-history/README.md

 Then use "cd" as you would normally, plus:

-* `cdh` - See the list of directories in your history.
+* `cdh` See the list of directories in your history

-* `cd %foo` - change to a directory in your history ending with "foo".
+* `cd %foo` Change to a directory in your history ending with "foo".
-There must be exactly one match.
-If there are more than one match, you'll be shown a list of the matches.
+If there are multiple matches, switch to the most recent but show all matches

-* `cd %foo%` - change to a directory containing "foo" anywhere in the pathname.
+* `cd %foo%` Change to a directory containing "foo" anywhere in the pathname

-* `cd 4` - change to directory number 4.
+* `cd 4` Change to directory number 4

-* `cd -4` - change to the 4th directory from the bottom of the list.
+* `cd -4` Change to the 4th directory from the bottom of the list

-* `cd -` - same as `cd -1`.
-Any number of dashes may be given to indicate how many directories back.  `cd ----` is the same as `cd -4`.
+* `cd -` Same as `cd -1`.
+Any number of dashes may be given to indicate how many directories back.  `cd ----` is the same as `cd -4`

-* `cd` - change to $HOME.
+* `cd` Change to $HOME